dianaseung/quickLR/README.md

 - 12/22/22 - Support for DXP 7.3, 7.2, 7.1 and 7.0 branches added
 - 12/21/22 - Support for master and nightly (DXP 7.4) added
 - 12/20/22 - Refactored code for improved readability and maintenance
+- 12/20/22 - Support for DXP 7.2, 7.1, 7.0 added
 - 12/16/22 - Support for SP1 and SP3 for DXP 7.3 added
-- Support for DXP 7.2, 7.1, 7.0 added
+- 12/14/22 - Support for DXP 7.4 added

 ## Upcoming Planned v1.0 Features
 - [License & source LRDIR] Find target source based on find/grep of versiontrimx
 - DBDeployer compatibility (Note: ./Liferay/MySQL/servers/####/use -u root) -- 1) create database based on MySQL server version, and 2) update portal-ext based on MySQL server version
-- Investigate whether Liferay bundles could be pulled via API or consider source code method - CURL from VPN
+- Investigate whether Liferay bundles could be pulled via API or consider source code method - curl from VPN
--

 ### Minor Changes Planned
-- Refactor - Set var (bundleType) to check if update/SP/FP/branch or master; Merge createBundle/createBranch/createFPBundle into one function and have components run conditionally based on bundleType
-- Update README instructions for more explicit setup instructions (.my.cnf setup, DBDeployer/MySQL install/setup)
-- Update sample portal-ext.properties to allow for quicker testing setup (disable TOS, setup wiz, pw change, etc)
-- Update sample recommended folder structure zip
+- Update sample recommended folder structure zip (currently missing Patching dir)
 - Link to lrclean setup confluence doc
-- Potential: set license, branch directory in .bashrc
+- Potential: set License, Branch and Patching directory in .bashrc

-## Possible v2.0 Features
+## Possible v2.0 Features - Tagged with Priority
+- [High] Automated script to check, move and rename new Liferay downloads (Update, SP, Fixpack) to appropriate Liferay folder upon download to Downloads folder (Alternatively, curl from VPN)
-- Update to latest patching-tool available with any new bundle - P2: grep highest number dir
+- [Medium] Update to latest patching-tool available with any new bundle - P2: grep highest number dir
+- [Medium] Separate Config:
     - Second bundle setup (update server.xml file ports from 8xxx to 9xxx, cp com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConfiguration.config file to /osgi/configs/) - Note: writing the functionality is easy, but need to figure out logic for how to add to script menu (maybe need to flesh out the config menu)
+    - Copy `com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConfiguration.config` config file to /$LIFERAY_HOME/osgi/config/for remote elasticsearch setup
-- Fix Pack Support for Portal 6.2 and 6.1 (currently SP support only)
+- [Low] Fix Pack Support for Portal 6.2 and 6.1 (currently SP support only)
-- Automated script to check, move and rename new Liferay downloads (Update, SP, Fixpack) to appropriate Liferay folder upon download to Downloads folder
-- Cleanup script to automate deleting database and bundle(s) (either by whole project code or individual bundle)